Um, you’re NOT on mute

 - 84% of candidates who are rejected never got any feedback on their interviews

-- Candidates who receive offers are far more likely to be described using personality feedback, like “friendly” and “great energy.”
+- Candidates who receive offers are far more likely to be described using personality feedback, like “friendly” and “great energy,” though it can vary based on gender.
+Men are described as level headed and confident, while women tend to be described as “bubbly” and “pleasant.”

 Meet the panelists